joelbreit/orchestrai/docs/public/Tasks.md

 - [x] Allow non-logged in users to create some public compositions
 - [ ] De-fun-ify the site (remove emojis, orcas)
 - [ ] New domain name?
+- [ ] Move description to below even when first composing

 ## Refactors